DS-100/fa25/syllabus.md

 ### Lecture

-There are 2 live **lectures** held on Tuesdays and Thursdays, 5:00pm-6:30pm, hybrid: in-person in Wheeler 150 and broadcasted live on Zoom.
-All session recordings, slides, activities, and examples will be uploaded to the course website within 24 hours of the lecture.
+There are 2 live **lectures** held on Tuesdays and Thursdays, 11:00am-12:30pm, hybrid: in-person in Wheeler 150 and broadcasted live on Zoom.
+All session recordings, slides, activities, and examples should be uploaded to the course website within 24 hours of the lecture.

 **Lecture participation**: While synchronous lecture attendance (in-person or through Zoom) is not mandatory, we expect you to "participate" in lecture by answering lecture poll questions in one of two ways: (1) synchronously during the lecture as poll questions are launched; or (2) asynchronously using a link provided after lecture.

 - Lecture participation is graded using poll responses on a 0/1 basis.
-  - Synchronous Participation: complete at least one participation poll question during the live lecture timeslot (5:00pm-6:30pm, Tuesdays and Thursdays).
+  - Synchronous Participation: complete at least one participation poll question during the live lecture timeslot (11:00am-12:30pm, Tuesdays and Thursdays).
 As long as you submit a response to at least one poll question in this timeframe, you will receive synchronous attendance credit.
   - Asynchronous Participation: complete all participation poll questions from the link provided on the course website within one week of the corresponding lecture.
   - In both cases, participation is graded on completion, not correctness.
 - See the [Policies](#policies) section for lecture participation drops.